Klhmt/HDReady/README.md

 ## What's the purpose of this project?

 A DSLR camera has a limited dynamic range.
 When there are some dark and very bright areas in the same scene some parts of your image will be over/underexposeded.
 This programs aims at merging a few **static** bracketed images to have a high dynamic range image.
-The fusion algorithm is based on that paper: https://web.stanford.edu/class/cs231m/project-1/exposure-fusion.pdf

 ## The program

 Pillow is used to manipulate images.
 To merge the images, we find a weight for each channel of each pixel of each image according to its well-exposedness.
 We use a Gaussian curve centered in 127 to find the weight.
 In order not to compute same weights many times - a same input gives a same output - the weight are already computed and stored into a file that is loaded on the program.
-You will find a lot more details in the previous link.
+The fusion algorithm is based on that paper: https://web.stanford.edu/class/cs231m/project-1/exposure-fusion.pdf \
+The contrast and saturation measures are not yet implemented because of performance reasons.
+Exposure measure only already gives good results.

 If you want to know more about HDR and image merging in general the following paper is a gold mine: [NVIDIA_hdr_algorithms](https://research.nvidia.com/sites/default/files/publications/Gallo-Sen_StackBasedHDR_2016.pdf)